 We work with lots of families and individuals to provide support using evidence-based approaches.
-Many of the families we work with experience a lot of anxiety and stress.
-Everyone feels worried and anxious sometimes.
+Many of the families we work with experience a lot of anxiety, stress, frustrations, and challenges they’re unsure how to face.
+Everyone experiences difficult emotions sometimes.
 This is an important aspect of life.
-However, worries can get bigger and impact on our lives and our children’s lives too.
+However, worries and frustrations can get bigger and impact on our lives and our children’s lives too.

 Parenting can be stressful and is often plagued by self-doubt.
 Often, our role as clinicians is to support parents in their journey, to help them develop self-compassion and feel ‘okay’ even when they fear they have ‘got it wrong’.

-Parenting a child who experiences anxiety and stress can be difficult.
+Parenting a child who is experiencing anxiety, stress, anger, and other big emotions can be difficult.
 Parents are vital in the management of these emotions.
-While we don’t cause our children’s anxiety (there are often many factors at work), there are absolutely things we can do to help prevent small worries becoming bigger.
+While we don’t cause our children’s big emotions (there are often many factors at work), there are absolutely things we can do to help prevent small worries upsets and frustrations from becoming bigger.

-Different parental responses to stress and anxiety can facilitate coping, develop emotional literacy, and up-skill our children so they cope better in the future.
+Different parental responses to children’s emotions can facilitate coping, develop emotional literacy, and up-skill our children so they cope better in the future.

 Insight is grounded in empathy, compassion, and understanding.
 We wanted to provide families with accessible support and guidance, which is available to them when they need it most.

-Through the use of psychoeducation, skills teaching, guided meditations and exercises, we hope our users develop insight into anxiety and stress, and master skills that work for them.
+Through the use of psychoeducation, skills teaching, guided meditations and exercises, we hope our users develop their confidence and master skills that work for them.

-We wanted to up-skill and support parents to better understand stress and anxiety, and to include tools which promote healthy responses to these emotions.
+We wanted to up-skill and support parents to better understand their children’s behaviours and emotions and to include tools which promote healthy responses to these emotions.

 We believe in what we’ve built.
 Not only is there research evidence supporting the effectiveness of these approaches, but we’ve seen them work for families in our practice.
 Through the use of Insight, we hope that the whole family will feel they have the appropriate tools and strategies within their reach.

-Our app is unique as it is one of the few anxiety apps developed in Ireland.
+Our app is unique as it is one of the few parenting and whole-family support apps developed in Ireland.

 We’re proud of what we have built and we hope you find it useful.